Spanish

 Curriculum

-The Spanish language curriculum offers seven semesters of language instruction over four years—a total of approximately 240 contact hours.
+The Spanish language curriculum offers six semesters of language instruction over four years—a total of approximately 240 contact hours.
 As our courses have been designed to develop students’ language skills progressively, students are required to take them in sequence:

 • Elementary Spanish I (SPAN1015)